 Why am I limited to sending out 100 email invites to my mini-league?

 This is to avoid the mini-league process being used by SPAM engines.

 Can my mini-league include Swingers from all leaderboards?

-Absolutely, your mini league is based on the points awarded in each participant’s main Swingers league (e.g. ROW Club, ROW Fun, European Club and European Fun leagues).
+Absolutely, your mini league is based on the points awarded in each participant’s main Swingers league (e.g. US Club, ROW Club, ROW Fun, European Club and European Fun leagues).
 Therefore if you have Player A with 6 golf league points on the European Club leaderboard and Player B with 7 golf league points on the ROW Club leaderboard, your mini-league will show Player B above Player A.

 Do I receive any prizes for the winner of my mini-league?

 Unfortunately not.
 The mini league is private to you and your fellow mini-league members but you are welcome to organise your own prizes if you wish!